Trusted WordPress tutorials, when you need them most.

 WooCommerce Memberships

-WooCommerce Memberships is a membership plugin addon.
-As the name suggests, it’s perfect if you want to paywall membership content in WooCommerce.
+WooCommerce Memberships is a powerful extension that works directly with WooCommerce.
+As the name suggests, it’s perfect if you want to paywall membership content in your WooCommerce store.

 Giving special access to paid members helps to build a tight-knit community and boost customer loyalty.
 WooCommerce Memberships makes this possible.